 You should weigh up the amount of time you will have to commit if you do the accounting yourself, and whether paying fees to an accountant will be more cost efficient than dedicating many hours of your own valuable time.

 An accountant can help you with many other financial matters beyond accounts and tax returns.
-They can prepare financial projections during the planning stage; they can help you to grow your business once it’s up and running; they can identify appropriate tax saving opportunities, assist with audits, and offer advice on ways to raise additional capital.
+They can prepare financial projections during the planning stage, help you to grow your business once it’s up and running, identify appropriate tax saving opportunities, assist with audits, and offer advice on ways to raise additional capital.

 Depending on the size of your business, you may require a full-time accountant.
 Most small businesses, however, only need to use an accountant periodically when accounts and tax returns have to be filed.